A Problem-Oriented Taxonomy of Evaluation Metrics for Time Series Anomaly Detection: Experiments

-This section evaluates the robustness, or “antirandomness” of existing time series anomaly detection metrics when confronted with random or uninformed predictions.
-All experiments are conducted under strictly controlled and reproducible settings, encompassing a diverse collection of synthetic datasets, various random-prediction strategies, and multiple tiers of detector quality (referred to as the \emph{quality gradient}).
+This section evaluates the robustness, or ``antirandomness,'' of existing time series anomaly detection metrics when confronted with random or uninformed predictions.
+All experiments are conducted under strictly controlled and reproducible settings, encompassing both synthetic datasets with diverse anomaly configurations and \emph{real-world industrial benchmarks} drawn from TimeSeriesBench~\cite{si2024timeseriesbench}, along with various random-prediction strategies and multiple tiers of detector quality (referred to as the \emph{quality gradient}).
 Each metric is comprehensively assessed through a suite of statistical indicators to examine the following hypotheses: \begin{enumerate} \item Genuine detectors should yield significantly higher metric scores than random predictions; \item Metrics should demonstrate monotonic consistency along the detection-quality gradient — as detector performance improves (from random to genuine), the corresponding metric scores are expected to increase accordingly. \end{enumerate}